 Michigan House acts on Unlock Michigan initiative

 In October, the Michigan Supreme Court ruled that Whitmer violated her constitutional authority by continuing to issue orders without the approval of the Legislature.
-A citizens’ initiative throughout the summer and fall of 2020 sought to repeal the law and collected over 460,000 valid signatures from Michigan voters.
+A citizens’ initiative sought to repeal the law, and approval from the Legislature will make it official.

-Formal approval from the Legislature makes the measure official.
-The Michigan Senate already approved the measure last week and it now becomes law without the need for the governor’s signature – as prescribed by the Michigan Constitution.
+With the Michigan Senate already approving the measure last week, the initiative now becomes law without the need for the governor’s signature – as prescribed by the Michigan Constitution.
 There is no ability for Whitmer to veto the proposal following passage in both chambers.

 State Rep. Matt Hall, of Marshall, this week led an effort to protect the privacy of citizens throughout Calhoun and Kalamazoo counties by opposing profound government overreach from the Biden administration.
 Hall co-sponsored House Resolution 174, which formally rejects a proposal that would allow the Internal Revenue Service to monitor bank accounts of private citizens. […]